Shippable/docs/sources/platform/workflow/resource/notification.md

 At this time, `shipctl notify` only supports notification resources that utilize "Slack" or "webhook" type integrations or have `method: irc` in the resource `versionTemplate` or `pointer`.

 ### Airbrake
-`shipctl notify` could be used with an Airbrake integration to post new deploys in Airbrake.
-Currently only one Airbrake project ID could be mentioned in the `recipients` section.
-If given more, only the first one will be used by `shipctl notify`.
-If there are no `recipients` section present in the resource, it could be given directly in `shipctl notify` using `--project-id` option.
+`shipctl notify` can be used with an Airbrake integration to post new deploys to Airbrake.
+Currently only one Airbrake project ID is supported in the `recipients` section.
+If more are specified, only the first one will be used by `shipctl notify`.
+The project ID can also be passed directly to  `shipctl notify` using the `--project-id` option.

 For example:
 ```